ibnas/zkp_validation/README.md

    ```

 3. **Wait for Approval**:
    - I will review your request and notify you via Issue comments once your access is granted.
+   - You can access the repository [here](https://github.com/ibnas/zkp_validation) once notified.

 Thank you for your interest!